MESW-LES-2025/F/wiki/README.md

+## Product Vision
+Concordia seeks to redefine the experience of co-living.
+Rather than just a task manager, it aims to become a way to live together in fairness, awareness, and ease.
+Because when home feels balanced, everything else falls into place.

 ## Epics
 ### Scrum
 #### As a household member, I want to create and manage tasks within a Scrum board, so that I can stay organized and coordinate responsibilities effectively.